Team Leader – 16-18 year old care leavers service

 - To fully engage in the domestic routine, work activities and caring for the fixtures, fabric and fittings of the home; to ensure it functions efficiently and to maintain a warm, clean, safe, living and working environment for the young people and the team and adheres to health and safety legislation.

-- Work with all young people, ensuring the guidance in placement plans are carried out consistently in order to ensure their physical, emotional and social wellbeing is looked after whilst ensuring that this is delivered in a fully personalised way.
+- Work with all young people, ensuring the guidance in placement plans are carried out consistently in order to ensure their physical, emotional and social well-being is looked after whilst ensuring that this is delivered in a fully personalized way.